JackeGould/README_Generator/Develop/readme.md

   ## Questions

-  If you have any additional questions regarding this respository, please feel free to reach me via the email address provided above.
+  If you have any additional questions regarding this respository, please feel free to reach me via the email address provided below.

-  JackeGould
+  jackegould

-  Jmgould913@gmail.com
+  jmgould913@gmail.com